bokio/azurite-packaging/README.md

 * `yarn start` to start azurite in a new process in a hidden window and save the process id in a pidfile
 * `yarn start-visible` to start azurite in a new process in a visible window and save the process id in a pidfile
 * `yarn stop` to stop azurite given a process id in the pidfile created by `start`.
 The pidfile is removed.

+## Noteworthy
+Windows task scheduler doesn't stop the process properly since it doesn't stop the child processes started from the cmd process that the azurite launcher is executed in, so the tasks created are mostly just good for ensuring that azurite is launched.
+For more control, use the start and stop commands.